dell/csm-docs/content/docs/support/cli/_index.md

 Gets the drivers volume information for a given tenant on a local cluster.
 The namespace is the namespace where tenant secret is created.

->Note: This was output was generated using Authorization Proxy version 1.5.1.
-Please ensure you are using version 1.5.1 or greater.

 ```bash
 dellctl volume get --proxy <proxy.dell.com> --namespace <namespace>
 ```